michalkleiner/developer-documentation/docs/tests-github.md

 ---
 # Using GitHub Actions

-[Github Action](https://github.com/features/actions) are used to automate our software workflows including running javascript builds, test suites, releases and code checks.
+[GitHub Action](https://github.com/features/actions) are used to automate our software workflows including running javascript builds, test suites, releases and code checks.

 ## GitHub Action Scripts